-Monaco is a monarchy, and the prince running the country has his residence just northwest of the cathedral, built in the late 12th century.
+Monaco is a monarchy, and the prince running the country has his residence, built in the late 12th century, just northwest of the cathedral.
 What makes this palace quite unique when compared to those of other rulers in Europe is the fact that it had to be designed with function, not a luxury in mind.
-In fact, it is one of the most fortified residences of this kind you can find anywhere.
+In fact, it is one of the most fortified residences of this kind you can find anywhere in the world!

 Check out the city’s stadium

 Outside of Monte Carlo, there are world-famous attractions such as the Stade Louis II.
 In season, you can catch sporting events there that will let you mingle with a diverse crowd.
 It’s not a very big stadium, so getting tickets in advance would be the smart thing to do if you’re planning on seeing something that is likely to attract a bigger crowd.